 - Kilimo Salama: operated by safaricom, Syngenta foundation and UAP insurance, the insurance scheme allows Kenyan farmers to insure farm equipment and inputs against drought and heavy rain.
 It offers “pay as you plant” insurance by syncing mobile payments and solar powered weather stations.
 A farmer pays 5% extra for farm inputs for climate coverage.
 When a weather station reports extreme climate change, the farmer registered with that station automatically receives the amount in mobile.

 MNOs have been the major drivers to enhance the microinsurance industry.
-Mobile being the dominant technology, can be used to structure niche insurance products and serve to educate people on various health issues.
+Mobile being the dominant in healthcare technology, can be used to structure niche insurance products and serve to educate people on various health issues.
 Mobile micro-health insurance can serve as a protective blanket against health emergencies as mobile can bridge the gap between the insurers and low-income families, be it mobile policy information, claims filing, renewals, query and claim payments.
 An adequate balance can be achieved between affordability and accessibility by partnerships with MNOs to deliver real value to the customers.

 Untapped Opportunity & Drivers of Micro-health Insurance